justinmahar/gatsby-starter-mdx-launchpad/README.md

 You can optionally provide a `slug` for the URL, and if unspecified, a SEO-friendly slug will be automatically created from the title.
 See the [SEO section](#slugs-and-stop-words) for how this works.

 See all [frontmatter options](#included-frontmatter), including `slug`, `seo`, and more.

+### Private and Hidden Pages

+#### Private Pages

+You can make any page private by setting the `private: true` frontmatter.
+This will prevent the page from being listed in the sitemap, and will cause the page URL to use the path prefix `privatePagePathPrefix` set in `settings.yml`, which is by default in the format `/private/my-secret-page`.

+#### Hidden Pages

+To hide any page completely, set the `partial: true` frontmatter.
+This changes the MDX into a [content partial](#adding-partial-content) so it will never be generated as a page.
+This can be useful for temporarily removing content, writing drafts, or taking notes next to your content.

 ## Adding Blog Posts